nccshecodes/shecodes-2020/src/posts/2019-04-19/2019-04-19-be-more-ostrich.md

   Given the choice of being a duck, eagle or ostrich, I know which we would all want to be.
 featureImage: src/posts/2019-04-19/ostrich.jpg
 featureImageAlt: "closeup headshot of an ostrich looking straight at you"
+metaDesc: Given the choice of being a duck, eagle or ostrich, I know which I want to be.
 tags:
   - startup
   - grit